 So many of these old stories are slipping away for want of being recorded. legendary creatures, odd bits of folklore, folk remedies and charms, and all the old stories that brought our landscape to life…

-Tell me a story, share memories of the old ways that are being forgotten, share the folklore of your home.
+Tell me a story, share memories of the old ways that are being forgotten.
+What tips did did Granny teach you?
+What stories did she tell?
+Share the folklore of your home.
 I am not looking for fiction with this feature, but for genuine bits of folklore, old wives tales, folk magic and local legends.
 Why not share what you know and preserve it for the future?

 Email me at firstname.lastname@example.org and put ‘Living Lore’ in the subject line.
 All I need is your article, bio and links, along with any of your own images you would like me to include and I’ll do the rest.